gwastro/pycbc/docs/workflow/pycbc_make_inference_workflow.rst

     datafind-check-segment-summary = warn

     [workflow-inference]
-    num-events = 1
+    ; how the workflow generator should setup inference nodes num-events = 1
     data-seconds-before-trigger = 220
     data-seconds-after-trigger = 1828

     [executables]
-    inference = ${which:pycbc_inference}
+    ; paths to executables to use in workflow inference = ${which:pycbc_inference}
     inference_acf = ${which:pycbc_inference_plot_acf}
     inference_acl = ${which:pycbc_inference_plot_acl}